COM8/esp32-jura/README.md

 # ESP32 JURA

+## The work from this repository has been continued here: https://github.com/Jutta-Proto/protocol-cpp

 This project aims to control newer JURA coffee maker models with an ESP32 and a new [XMPP-IoT](https://github.com/COM8/esp32-xmpp-iot) extension as reference implementation.
 Therefore we need to understand how the protocol for controlling JURA coffee makers works.